This Day In Music: August 31

 August 31, 1970 ~ Experimental rock, post-rock, progressive rock guitarist, keyboardist Ian Williams born in Johnstown, Pennsylvania, USA ~ Known for his one-handed guitar playing technique, frequently playing keyboards with the other hand simultaneously.
 Member of Don Caballero from 1992 through 2000.
 Member of Storm & Stress from 1997 through 2000.
 Williams would form Battles in 2002, the band would become critically acclaimed as one of the most innovative math rock bands praised for its unique sound

 August 31, 1969 ~ Jazz clarinetist, composer Evan Christopher born in Long Beach, California, USA ~ Leader and sideman.
-Worked with AJ Croce, Jim Cullum, Lars Edegran, Lionel Ferbos, Mark Isham, Tom McDermott, Irvin Mayfield, Arnold McCuller, Trevor Richards, Terry Waldo, and others
+Worked with AJ Croce, Jim Cullum, Lars Edegran, Lionel Ferbos, Mark Isham, Tom McDermott, Irvin Mayfield, Arnold McCuller, Trevor Richards, and Terry Waldo

 August 31, 1967 ~ Singer, bassist, songwriter Gerard Love born ~ Co-founding member of Teenage Fanclub, remaining with the band from its inception in 1989 through 2018.
 The band is best known for the albums Grand Prix, Songs From Northern Britain and Here, all of which reached top 10 in their native UK.
 Love has also recorded as a solo artist, issuing the Electric Cables album in 2012 under the moniker Lightships